 Cost of revenue consists primarily of personnel costs, depreciation, hosted infrastructure and high-power computing costs, and third-party royalty costs associated with delivering our data and services to our customers.
 Personnel costs are primarily related to the cost of our employees supporting and managing our constellation operations including satellite operations, ground station control and launch management.
 Costs associated with the manufacture and launch of our satellites, including personnel costs, are capitalized and depreciated upon placement in service, typically over a three-year expected useful life.
 As satellites reach their expected useful end of life, they are generally replaced with replenishment satellites to try to keep our constellation at optimal performance.
 We anticipate on-going capital spending to replenish satellites as they reach their end of useful life, but the depreciation cost will remain roughly flat on an annual basis due to older assets ending their useful life while new assets start their useful life.
 Therefore, we do not believe there will be a material impact to our profitability as we replenish our existing LEMUR constellation.
 Costs associated with the acquisition and development of new ground stations, including the bill of materials and labor to install the ground station, are capitalized and depreciated upon placement in service typically over a four-year expected useful life.
 We anticipate on-going capital spending to repair and replenish ground stations as they reach their end of useful life to try to keep our ground station network at optimal performance.
-Our proprietary ground station as they reach their oreal of useful life to try to keep our profitability as we replenish our existing LEMUR constellation.
-Costs associated with the acquisition and development of new ground stations, including the bill of materials and labor to install the ground station, are capitalized and depreciated upon placement in service typically over a four-year expected useful life.
-We an our satellite technology, developing new data sets, developing new algorithms and enhancing our smart and predictive analytics, and enhancing the ease of use and utility of our space-based data solutions.
+Our proprietary ground station as they reach their or pair and replenish ground station as they reach their on of useful life to try to keep our ground station and evelopment of new ground station and there on-going capital spending to repair and replenish ground stations as they reach their end of useful life to try to keep our ground station and evelopment in service typically over a four-year expected useful lif our satellite technology, developing new data sets, developing new algorithms and enhancing our smart and predictive analytics, and enhancing the ease of use and utility of our space-based data solutions.